 - The original recipe asked for 1 cup of butter and more phyllo sheets for top and bottom layer.
 I used only 4 sheets for these layers and also needed only half a cup of butter which is one stick melted butter.

 - I did not use honey while making sugar syrup as it's not good to boil honey.
 Boiling destroys its molecular structure.
-Also I used less sugar syrup mainly because I had reduced the number of phyllo sheets used in making the layers.
+I used less sugar syrup because I had reduced the number of phyllo sheets used in making the layers.